 Beaming Score

-Throughout the process of starting Beaming Health, we’ve talked with hundreds of parents.
-Many things make each parent’s experience distinct: the age of their child, the financial situation of the family, a parent’s familiarity with autism.
+Many things make each parent’s journey unique: the age of their child, the child’s strengths and challenges, the financial situation.
 But across all of our conversations, one common theme has emerged — it’s hard to find great care.

-For parents, trying to find high quality autism providers can often feel like searching for a needle in a haystack…So much time is spent tracking down answers to a long list of questions: Are they accredited by a third party?
+Trying to find high quality care providers can often feel like searching for a needle in a haystack…So much time is spent tracking down answers to a long list of questions: Are they accredited by a third party?
 What does it even mean to be accredited?
 Do they have good reviews on Google?
 What are people saying on Facebook?
 Are they accepting new patients?
 By the time parents have scrambled across various websites to find this information, they’re exhausted — and it still isn’t clear for families where to find the best care.

-At Beaming Health, we’ve created a resource that takes all of those data points and puts them in one place.
+At Beaming, we’ve created a resource that takes all of those data points and puts them in one place.
 Our directory lists providers across the country and consolidates important details such as parent reviews, accreditations, waiting lists, and contact information.
 But without a way to interpret this data, it can be overwhelming for parents.
-We’re working to make it easier for parents to make sense of all of this data with our newest offering, the Beaming Score.
+We’re working to make it easier for parents to make sense of all of this data with our newest feature, the Beaming Score.

 The Beaming Score is our best effort to help parents make better care decisions for their family by interpreting everything publicly available about these providers.
 This score is digestible and easily comparable across providers.
 In our directory search results, we put the highest scoring providers first.